 It's never too early to plan for retirement.
 Contact your company's HR representative to see how you can start a 401(k) or other retirement plan.
 Prepare to ask questions about plan features, so you know the ins and outs of your employer's retirement planning options.

 Keep in mind that the employer match may be subject to a vesting schedule.
-Withdrawals are taxed as ordinary income and, if taken prior to age 59½, they may be subject to a 10% penalty.
+Withdrawals are taxed as ordinary income and, if taken prior to age 59½, they may be subject to a 10% early withdrawal tax.

 Any investment is subject to market risk, including possible loss of principal.